This is a guest post from Ramón Lastres Guerrero, Backend Team Lead @ GameAnalytics

 As a complex distributed system, running self-hosted Druid proved to be challenging.
 It also became clear that with Druid becoming the center of all our data pipelines, and given the lack of experience of the team with operating and maintaining JVM systems, we would need help.

 On the backend team, we aim to use managed solutions as much as possible in order to reduce operational overhead.
-Thus, we partnered with Imply, the company behind Druid, and began using their managed Imply Cloud service.
-This service let us optimize our costs, and helped us save time.
+Thus, we partnered with Imply, the company behind Druid, and began using their managed Imply Cloud service, which is 100% Druid at its core.
+This service let us deploy our Druid application as a service, optimize our costs, and helped us save time.
 This meant that our small team could focus on other projects without having to maintain a complex deployment codebase.

-After partnering with Imply, we found even more value in their suite of products around Druid.
-Pivot is extremely helpful for us, and has become our tool of choice for our support and product teams to explore all of our Druid data in a flexible way.
-We leverage Clarity to monitor our Druid cluster, and it gives us all of the necessary insights into our production cluster, without the need for us to maintain a separate monitoring solution (such as Graphite).
+After partnering with Imply, we found even more value in their suite of products.
+Pivot is extremely helpful for us, and has become our tool of choice for our support and product teams to explore all of our data in a flexible way.
+We leverage Clarity to monitor our Imply cluster, and it gives us all of the necessary insights into our production cluster, without the need for us to maintain a separate monitoring solution (such as Graphite).

 What’s next for GameAnalytics?

-We have a custom query layer built in Elixir for Druid.
-We plan to expand how this query layer interacts with Druid and open source our work.
+We have a custom query layer built in Elixir for Imply.
+We plan to expand how this query layer interacts with Imply and did open-source our work for Druid.
+You can find it here.
 We’re also investing time into more intelligent caching in our querying layer.
-This will help reduce response times for the most popular queries, remove pressure from Druid cluster during peak hours, and improve user experience.
+This will help reduce response times for the most popular queries, remove pressure from our Imply cluster during peak hours, and improve the user experience.
+Finally, we just introduced A/B testing for our customers.

-We’re very interested in the further explore the data sketches feature in Druid.
-Druid’s data sketch extension encompasses many approximate algorithms that are useful to measure user metrics, such as daily active users, user retention, and funnel analysis.
+We’re very interested in further exploring the data sketches feature in Imply.
+The data sketch extension encompasses many approximate algorithms that are useful to measure user metrics, such as daily active users, user retention, and funnel analysis.